dgobbi/vtk-dicom/Documents/CharacterSet.md

 Encoding involves adding the `ESC $)A` escape sequence at the beginning of every line containing Chinese characters, and then encoding as GB2312.

+The following encoding equivalencies are used for compatibility with historical GB2312 to Unicode mapping tables:

+1. MIDDLE DOT and KATAKANA MIDDLE DOT
+2. EM DASH and HORIZONTAL BAR
+3. FULLWIDTH TILDE and WAVE DASH
+4. DOUBLE VERTICAL LINE and PARALLEL TO
+5. HORIZONTAL ELLIPSIS and MIDLINE HORIZONTAL ELLIPSIS
+6. FULLWIDTH CENT SIGN and CENT SIGN
+7. FULLWIDTH POUND SIGN and POUND SIGN

 ## Considerations for UTF-8